 2009: Financial Services Research Forum 'The wholesale-retail finance interface' with Prof Jon Beaverstock (Co-I), £8,690.

-2009: Financial Services Research Forum 'Scoping the private wealth management of the high net work market in the UK's financial services industry'.
+2009: Financial Services Research Forum 'Scoping the private wealth management of the high net worth market in the UK's financial services industry'.
 Co-investigator with Prof Jon Beaverstock (P-I), £9,950.

 2006-2007: ESRC, 'The globalization of the executive search industry in Europe'.
 Co-investigator with Prof Jon Beaverstock (P-I) and Dr James Faulconbridge (Co-I, Lancaster University). £44,968.